Jackenmen/JackCogs/README.md

 # License

-Please see Apache License 2.0 for details.
+Please see [LICENSE file](LICENSE) for details.
 In short, this project is open source and you are free to modify and use my work as long as you credit me.

+---

 This project bundles fonts from [Roboto family](https://fonts.google.com/specimen/Roboto) which is distributed on Apache License 2.0

+This project bundles fonts from [Animo family](https://fonts.google.com/specimen/Arimo) which is distributed under the Apache License 2.0.

+This project bundles fonts from [DejaVu family](https://github.com/dejavu-fonts/dejavu-fonts) which is distributed under a Free license.

+This project bundles fonts from [Poppins family](https://fonts.google.com/specimen/Poppins) which is distributed under the Open Font License.

-This project bundles screenshot done by reddit user [CastleintheMist](https://www.reddit.com/user/CastleintheMist/)
+This project bundles screenshot done by reddit user [CastleintheMist](https://www.reddit.com/user/CastleintheMist/).

+This project bundles Steam, Playstation and Xbox logos from [Ionicons icon set](https://ionicons.com/) which is released under the MIT License.

+All brand icons are trademarks of their respective owners.
+The use of these trademarks does not indicate endorsement of the trademark holder by me, nor vice versa.

 ---